The fallow deer is one of the exotic animals that can be hunted on safari in South Africa.

-The Fallow Deer is a non-indigenous specie imported from Europe during the early colonization of South Africa.
-A ruminant mammal and exclusive grazer, the Fallow Deer adapts readily to most habitats.
+The fallow deer is a non-indigenous specie imported from Europe during the early colonization of South Africa.
+A ruminant mammal and exclusive grazer, the fallow deer adapts readily to most habitats.
 He can be found in the the wooded areas of the bushveld to the open plains and mountain ranges.
-The Fallow Deer's coat is bright fawn in color and spotted white during the summer months with a white belly.
+The fallow deer's coat is bright fawn in color and spotted white during the summer months with a white belly.
 Both black and white individuals are common.
-Only the males carry antlers which are palmated above the main beams with a number of points evident along the rear edges.
-The stag sheds his antlers annually during early spring and the new antlers growth is usually complete by October or November.
+Only the males carry antlers, which are palmated above the main beams with a number of points evident along the rear edges.
+The stag sheds his antlers annually during early spring and the new antler growth is usually complete by October or November.
 The rut occurs during March and April and once mating is complete the stags leave the herd and form bachelor herds.
 Gestation is 210 days.